-The morality rate assumptions were set after reviewing an experience study performed over the period July 1, 2004 through June 30, 2009.
+The morality rate assumptions were set after reviewing an experience study performed over the period July 1, 2004 through June 30, 2015.
 The data was then assigned credibility weighting and combined with a standard table to produce current levels of mortality.

 The discounted rate used to measure the total pension liability was 7.7%.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current contribution rates and that contributions from participating employers will be made at the actuarially determined rates approved by PRSAC taking into consideration the recommendation of the Fund's actuary.
 Based on those assumptions, the Fund's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.